Srbb/versioned_dir/README.md

 		file.ext
 		817982af9381b1c... (version number)
-		master		   (go back to master) git log
+		master		   (go back to master)
+		branch-name	   (switch to a branch latest)
+		-b branch-name	   (create a new branch) git log
-	-n number (only the last number of verions prinetd)
+	-n number (only the last number of verions prinetd) git branch		(list all branches)